rvrolyk/SleepNumberController/README.md

 the modes you'd like to treat as night.

 As of version 3, you may create bed devices as a parent/child device.
-This is strongly recommended if you intend to use devices for the head, foot, etc as it reduces the number of devices by one (no virtual container) and simplifies the device logic by relying on Hubitat maintained component drivers.
+This is strongly recommended if you intend to use devices with a voice control system or if you want to expose each device as a tile/button in a dashboard.
- Additionally, I may opt to remove support for the old structure in the future to simplify the code.

-Underbed lighting and outlets are also supported in the parent/child structure but not the old one.

 ## Logging